raghavsethi/react-netlify-identity-airtable/README.md

 yarn start
 ```

-You will be prompted for a deployed Netlify site with Identity enabled when deploying locally.
+You will be prompted for a deployed Netlify site with Identity enabled when running the development server.
+To iterate

-To iterate on functions locally, you may need to use [Netlify Dev](https://docs.netlify.com/cli/get-started/#netlify-dev).
+on functions locally, you may need to use [Netlify Dev](https://docs.netlify.com/cli/get-started/#netlify-dev).

 This repository is based on the React [example](https://github.com/netlify/netlify-identity-widget/tree/master/example/react)
 from the Netlify Identity Widget.